-We know there's a lot to take in and consider within this document and if you are a volunteer out there in the community, please don't feel you are on your own dealing with this.
-Our team remains on hand to offer advice and support to help you get your club or competition back up and running.
-Whilst our office is closed, you can still speak to staff members by requesting a callback.
+With the 4-week pause at Step 3 of the roadmap, our team remains on hand to offer advice and support to help you get your club or competition back up and running.
+Whilst our office remains closed, you can still speak to staff members by requesting a call back.
 Equally, if you are a club member, please be kind to those helping your club and bear in mind just how much information there is to take on board.
 We also have a range of resources available to support clubs, competitions and volunteers on our website.